 Concrete is more expensive, costing about $100 per cubic foot.
 This translates to $500 to $800 in fill for a medium-sized pool.
 Concrete sets a more solid foundation because it doesn’t settle the way dirt might.
 However, dirt is a perfectly safe fill, so speak to your contractor if you have specific concerns or needs to determine which fill is best for you.

 While filling in a pool is expensive, budgeting for this investment can be worthwhile.
 Removing your pool saves you time and effort, gets rid of pool maintenance costs and worries, and can even improve your home’s overall value by providing a safe, beautiful yard for families who would rather avoid the hassle of managing a pool.

-For more information about pool removals and to schedule your free consultation, contact Dirt Connections.
-The firm has a long history of success in pool removals, and its experienced contractors can help you determine the right type of fill, pool removal, and timeline for your goals, allowing you to better plan and budget for your removal.
-Dirt Connections can also assist with a variety of home and commercial construction projects with services like construction plan development and free fill dirt delivery.
+For more information about pool removals and to schedule your free consultation, contact Dirt Connections online.
+We have a long history of success in pool removals, and our experienced contractors can help you determine the right type of fill, pool removal, and timeline for your goals, allowing you to better plan and budget for your removal.
+Dirt Connections can also assist with a variety of home and commercial construction projects with services like construction plan development and fill dirt delivery.